-1. Billed charges; or

-2. The State maximum amount (70 percent of the Medicare Ambulatory Payment Classification (APC) payment rates as published in the 8/9/02 Federal Register).
+- Billed charges; or - The State maximum amount (70 percent of the Medicare Ambulatory Payment Classification (APC) payment rates as published in the 8/9/02 Federal Register).

-Small rural hospitals are reimbursed the above rate as an interim payment.
+Effective for dates of service July 1, 2008, small rural hospitals are reimbursed the above rate as an interim payment.
 Final reimbursement shall be 110 percent of allowable cost as calculated through the cost settlement process.